codatio/codat-docs/docs/integrations/accounting/netsuite/accounting-netsuite.md

 You may experience poor performance when synchronizing over a million records from Oracle NetSuite using the integration.
 Syncs of this size can take a very long time to complete (up to 60 hours, for instance) and are subject to errors and timeouts.

 To improve the performance of large syncs, we recommend using the `syncFromUtc` setting to reduce the time window for which data is synced.
-For more information about this setting, see <a className="external" href="https://codat.zendesk.com/hc/en-gb/articles/360018829477-Additional-sync-settings" target="_blank">Additional sync settings</a> in the Codat Support Portal.
+For more information about this setting, see [Additional sync settings](https://codat.zendesk.com/hc/en-gb/articles/360018829477-Additional-sync-settings) in the Codat Knowledgebase.

 To improve sync performance, apply a more recent `syncFromUtc` time, such as 1 year ago, to the following data types: